- University of Guelph

 - 2 additional 4U/M courses

 Biology, Chemistry and Physics are strongly recommended.
-If you lack 1 of these, you will take a replacement course in semester 1.
+If you lack 1 of these, you must take a replacement course in semester 1.

 The minimum number of years required to waive requirements is 4 years of full-time secondary or postsecondary study, demonstrating satisfactory academic progress in an English-language school system.
 A 4U English is also required.